 It’s easy to tell when someone isn't engaged.
 And unsurprisingly, if prospects suspect you’re making small talk just to check a box, they won’t want to continue the conversation.

 The takeaway?
 Make sure you’re genuinely curious about your prospect.
 Don’t think of rapport-building as a roadblock you have to tackle to close a deal.
 Approach it as an opportunity to learn more about an interesting person.

 Like you, your prospect is a busy professional with a lot on their plate.
 Respect their time by moving to the actual sales conversation when the time is right.
-Tyre recommends paying close attention to your prospect’s voice tone -- when their enthusiasm begins to wane, it’s time to talk business.
+Tyre recommends paying close attention to your prospect’s voice tone — when their enthusiasm begins to wane, it’s time to talk business.

-Rapport-building is a skill just like any other -- which means the more you practice, the better you’ll get.
+Rapport-building is a skill just like any other — which means the more you practice, the better you’ll get.
 Make sure you're developing it on your own time.
 Look out for situations outside of work where you can hone your rapport-building skills.